 It sounds like a very healthy quota.
-It is estimated that 70 million of the 350 million residents of the US are Catholic.
+It is estimated that 70 million of the 321 million residents of the US are Catholic.
+It was also recently announced that there will be a Catholic taking up residence in the White House this summer as First Lady Melania Trump revealed her religion after her visit with the Pope last week.

 It will be a source of satisfaction to Francis that the biggest growth area in America will be people from Latin America; Hispanics are the fastest growing segment.